egandro/proxmox-cpu-affinity/README.md

 - There is no guarantee that this project will increase performance.
 This is an experiment.
 - Performance gains are only noticeable on bare-metal hardware.
 Virtual environments have random CPU latencies.
 - Best results are expected on multi-socket servers where socket-to-socket latency is significant.

-## Components

-*   **proxmox-cpu-affinity-service**: Systemd service that monitors VM starts and applies CPU affinity rules (Go HTTP REST Server on `127.0.0.1:8245`).
-*   **proxmox-cpu-affinity-hook**: Proxmox hookscript that notifies the service when a VM starts.
-*   **proxmox-cpu-affinity-cpuinfo**: Utility to gather CPU topology information.

-## Algorithm

-The algorithm analyzes the host's CPU topology to identify core groups with the lowest inter-core latency.
-For every CPU, a vector of neighbors is calculated, ordered from lowest to highest latency.
-When a VM starts and requests *n* CPUs (where *n* = cores * sockets), the service assigns a starting CPU and its *n*-1 nearest neighbors.
-The starting CPU is selected in a round-robin fashion from the list of all available CPUs to ensure even distribution.

 ## Installation